Purchase Furniture Journal entry is to record asset purchases.

 Interpretation of the word Cash Purchase shall not be with its literal meaning of purchases through physical cash.

-We use the two terms Bank transaction and Cash transactions interchangeably in business transactions.
+We use the terms Bank transaction and Cash transaction interchangeably in business transactions.
 So, refer to the above first journal entry to record the Cash purchase of Furniture (Debit the furniture and Credit the Cash).

 Also Read: Sold Furniture Entry

-When Furniture is purchased on credit, the entry will be recorded in?
+When furniture is purchased on credit, will the entry be recorded?

 Purchases without full payment immediately are credit transactions.